vin0010/SystemDesign/Phrases.md

 - We need to implement proper isolation levels and either row-level locking or Optimistic Concurrency Control (OCC) to fully prevent double bookings.
 - Keeping the Elasticsearch index synchronized with PostgreSQL can be complex and requires a reliable mechanism to ensure data consistency.
 - Maintaining an Elasticsearch cluster adds additional infrastructure complexity and cost.
+- CDNs are relatively expensive.
+To address this, it is common to be strategic about what files are cached and for how long.
+We can use a cache control header to specify how long the file should be cached in the CDN.
+We can also use a cache invalidation mechanism to remove files from the CDN when they are updated or deleted.
+This way, only files that are frequently accessed are cached and we don't waste money caching files that are rarely accessed

+## Common one
+- I like to start with a broad overview of the primary entities.
+At this stage, it is not necessary to know every specific column or detail.
+We will focus on these intricacies later when we have a clearer grasp of the system (during the high-level design).
+- I am going to outline some simple APIs, but may come back and improve them as we delve deeper into the design.
+-